 Here at Chau Plastic Surgery in Berkeley, Michigan, we take our time in assessing your needs and utilize our extensive experience and training to determine which breast augmentation surgery and implant type and size are right for you.
 We have collectively performed thousands of breast augmentations and are confident that we can give you the look that best balances your desired appearance and your overall health.

-To get a complimentary consultation or to ask us a question about our breast augmentation procedures, give us a call at 248-799-2880 or schedule an appointment today!
+To get a consultation or to ask us a question about our breast augmentation procedures, give us a call at 248-799-2880 or schedule an appointment today!

 Metro Detroit – Breast Augmentation

 When it comes to the female body, the breasts have been a timeless, classic example of how a specific part of the body can enhance one’s beauty.
 Although beauty is in the eyes of the beholder, it seems that, regardless of the culture or the era, the breasts have remained a significant factor, weighing heavily on the female attractiveness scale: This can be disheartening for women who lack the larger breasts they desire.
 The good news is that today a woman in the Metro Detroit Area can attain the breasts she desires with the help of the board-certified plastic surgeons at Chau Plastic Surgery.
 This innovative breast-enlargement procedure is referred to as a Breast Augmentation (aka augmentation mammoplasty or breast implant surgery).